 In Women Who Run With the Wolves, psychologist and storyteller Clarissa Pinkola Estés notes the age-old connection of women and bears in the mythic traditions of many different lands.
 "To the ancients," she writes, "bears symbolized resurrection.
-The creature goes to sleep for a long time, its heartbeat decreases to almost nothing.
+The creature goes to for a long time, its heartbeat decreases to almost nothing.
 The male often impregnates the female right before hibernation, but miraculously, egg and sperm do not unite right away.
 They float separately in her uterine broth until much later.
 Near the end of hibernation, the egg and sperm unite and cell division begins, so that the cubs will be born in the spring when the mother is awakening, just in time to care for and teach her new offspring.
 Not only by reason of awakening from hibernation as though from death, but much more so because the she-bear awakens with new young, this creature is a profound metaphor for our lives, for return and increase coming from something that seemed deadened.

 "The bear is associated with many huntress Goddesses: Artemis and Diana in Greece and Rome, and Muerte and Hecoteptl, mud women deities in the Latina cultures.
 These Goddesses bestowed upon women the power of tracking, knowing, 'digging out' the psychic aspects of all things.
 To the Japanese the bear is the symbol of loyalty, wisdom, and strength.
 In northern Japan where the Ainu tribe lives, the bear is one who can talk to God directly and bring messages back for humans.
 The cresent moon bear is considered a sacred being, one who was given the white mark on his throat by the Buddhist Goddess Kwan-Yin, whose emblem is the crescent moon.
 Kwan-Yin is the Goddess of Deep Compassion and the bear is her emissary.